We’re proud to have played a part in making court judgments and tribunal decisions more open and accessible

 What we did

-We had to take a pragmatic approach and flex our processes due to the short timeframe and the number of partners and systems involved.
+We had to take a pragmatic approach to the initial launch and flex our processes due to the short timeframe and the number of partners and systems involved.

-Strong ongoing communication between the partners and other subcontractors involved and well defined boundaries between responsibilities for the different technical components, meant development on many parts of the system could proceed in parallel.
+- Parallel development: Strong ongoing communication between the partners involved and well defined boundaries between responsibilities for the different technical components, meant development on many parts of the system could proceed in parallel.

-We designed the architecture for change and adaptability, and built the system in a way that means it will be cost effective to amend and can be hosted by TNA in future.
+- Designed for adaptability: We designed the architecture for change and adaptability, and built the system in a way that means it is cost effective to amend and can be hosted by TNA in future.